 Taste the gastronomic wonder of southern WA with a day eating and drinking your way through the Margaret River.
 Experience the best wineries, breweries, cheese and chocolate factories the region has to offer..
 The coastline of southern WA is a sight to behold.
 Admire the vast Busselton Jetty, learn of maritime secrets at Cape Naturaliste Lighthouse and discover Albany’s shores from multiple angles..
 Embark on an unforgettable First Nations experience on the lands of the local Noongar communities.
 While the sun sets in the park, you will be treated to a didgeridoo performance inside the sacred Ngilgi Cave..
-Sleep in handpicked boutique accommodation, including the memorable timber cottages at Donnelly River Village, surrounded by resident kangaroos, emus and possums.
+Enjoy lovely accommodations, including the memorable timber cottages at Donnelly River Village, surrounded by resident kangaroos, emus and possums.
 It’s not the usual nights’ stay!

 Breakfast Included: 5 Lunches Included: 1 Dinner Included: 2

 You’ve had some time to check out the sights and sounds of the Margaret River, but today is all about tasting what the region has to offer.
 This section of Australia is home to some of the best artisanal flavours around, particularly their wines, cheeses and chocolate.
 So, luckily for you, the group will hit all three today!
 Take to the regional roads bound for some boutique wineries and breweries, a local chocolate factory and cheesery, tasting some of the best going around.
 Margaret River’s wineries have built a reputation on their cabernet sauvignon and chardonnay, and you’ll soon know why.
 After a day of indulging, the evening is yours to enjoy how you’d like.
-Perhaps it’s time for a walk along the beach, or instead, explore the township’s restaurant and bar scene – be sure to ask your group leader for their recommendations.
+Perhaps it’s time to explore the township’s restaurant and bar scene – be sure to ask your group leader for their recommendations.

 Depart Donnelly River Village bound for Albany, along the southern coast of Western Australia.
-You’ll have some free time for lunch in town before joining your group to visit Albany’s Historic Whaling Station which now houses a museum.
-You’ll see The Gap, Natural Bridge and Frenchmans Bay during the day, stopping to stretch your legs and take some coastal photos.
-Then, in the afternoon, head to a local Sandalwood wellness centre for a special Gong Relaxation Session.
+You’ll have some free time for lunch before heading to a local Sandalwood wellness centre for a special Gong Relaxation Session.
 The next hour is meditative bliss – connect to your inner self as vibrational tones of the Gong, calming sandalwood oil and meditation combine for a peaceful and relaxing experience.
 After a couple of days of steady travel, this rejuvenating session is exactly what your body needs.
-Continue your zen as you have a night of leisure in Albany.
+In the afternoon see The Gap, Natural Bridge and Frenchmans Bay, stopping to stretch your legs and take some coastal photos.
+Then, in the afternoon, continue your zen as you have a night of leisure in Albany.

 Spend the morning in nature on board a wilderness cruise in Walpole.
 Keep your eyes peeled for pods of dolphins and other marine life in this secluded cove.
 Afterwards, stop by the impressive Valley of the Giants, embarking on a Tree Top Walk on boardwalks and bridges suspended upwards of 40 metres in the canopy above.
 This ancient tingle forest is the largest in the state, and the biodiversity of trees in this region are very special.
 Explore the forests of southern WA, and on your way back to Albany, stop by the coast at natural attractions such as Greens Pool and Elephant Rocks, discovering some postcard-perfect views.
 Think sun-bleached boulders, crisp white sands, turquoise waters and dramatic cliffs – they’re all on the cards today.
 Following an action-packed day explore, join your group for a relaxing included dinner back in town.

 Enjoy breakfast, then head to Porongurup National Park to take a guided walk on Castle Rock Walk and the Granite Skywalk.
 The path weaves through yate, marri and karri forests and past the renowned Balancing Rock.
 Take the Skywalk high above the plains, admiring some sweeping views across the Porongurup Range landscapes and forests below.
 Legs stretched and panorama shots acquired, it’s time to head back to Perth.
 Depending on the time of year, fields of wildflowers will be in full bloom roadside, making for some scenic roadside views.
-After some drop-offs in central Fremantle, you’ll make your way back to Perth in the late afternoon.
+You will arrive back to Fremantle in the late afternoon.
 Once there, you are free to continue your own adventure or begin your homeward journey, as your tour ends on arrival.